Chart Color Schemes

 Hope Valley - Modbury was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Hope Valley-Modbury has a higher cultural diversity than most local markets, with 33.9% of its population born overseas and 27.6% speaking a language other than English at home.
-Christianity is the predominant religion in Hope Valley-Modbury, accounting for 45.9% of its population.
-The category 'Other' has an overrepresentation in Hope Valley-Modbury compared to Greater Adelaide, with 4.6% and 2.1%, respectively.
+Hope Valley-Modbury had a higher cultural diversity than most local markets, with 33.9% of its population born overseas and 27.6% speaking a language other than English at home.
+Christianity was the predominant religion in Hope Valley-Modbury, comprising 45.9% of its population.
+The 'Other' category showed an overrepresentation in Hope Valley-Modbury, with 4.6% compared to the regional average of 1.8%.

 Frequently Asked Questions - Diversity